ryklith/ue-phd-thesis/README.md

 * I used JabRef to maintain my references.
 * Use ed_thesis.tex to build a pdf for paper submission with 1.5 line spacing.
 * Use nicepdfthesis.tex to build a pdf with hyperlinks.
+* The cascaded chapter folder structure is on purpose for building individual chapters.

 General advice
 =============